 How Can An Affair Help A Marriage?

 I was a 23-year-old, fresh out of college, and brimming with dreams of a promising future when a chance marriage proposal changed the direction of my life irrevocably.
 The prospect was a wealthy businessman.
-His fat bank balance made my aspirations and the fact he was older by a decade inconsequential.
+His fat bank balance made my aspirations and the fact he was older by a decade, inconsequential.

 My parents used the usual ‘isse acha rishta nahi milega’ argument to convince me to consent to the marriage and put my professional goals ‘on hold’.

-Back in the ‘90s, courtship was nothing like now.
+Back in the ‘90s, courtship was nothing like it is now.
 We barely spoke to each other and met a mere three times – in the presence of both our families – before the big day.
 The first couple of months were uneventful, and my heart had begun to warm up to my husband and the idea of this arranged marriage.
 Three months into the wedding, I discovered that I was pregnant with our first child because real men don’t wear condoms and it is blasphemous for the bahu to be on the pill because the whole purpose of her existence is to procreate.

 When I said I wasn’t ready to take the responsibility and suggested an abortion, I was punched, kicked and thrown about until I begged for forgiveness and agreed to tow his line.

 And thus began a journey of verbal, emotional and physical abuse that has gone on for the last 12 years.
 It is classic.
-He loses control over his actions in a fit of rage, unleashes his fury on me, comes around to apologize for his actions, promises me a fresh start, and we keep going in circles.
+He loses control over his actions in a fit of rage, unleashes his fury on me, comes around to apologize for his actions, promises me a fresh start, and we keep going around in circles.

 Related Reading: 6 reasons why women have an affair